Crochet Slouchy Hat Pattern-Dallas Hat

 More Hat Patterns

-You can purchase this pattern on Ravelry and Etsy!
+You can purchase the ad-free printable pdf pattern on Ravelry and Etsy!

 Be sure to grab the matching Dallas Scarf crochet pattern also!
 This set is just beautiful together!